 Paul Celan

 Paul Celan (; ), born Paul Antschel, (23 November 1920 – c.
 20 April 1970) was a Romanian-born French poet, Holocaust survivor, and literary translator.
-Due to his many radical poetic and linguistic innovations, Celan regarded as one of the most important figures in German-language literature of the post-World War II era and a poet whose verse has an immortal place in the literary pantheon.
-His poetry is characterized by a complicated and cryptic style that deviates from poetic conventions.
+Celan is regarded as one of the most important figures in German-language literature of the post-World War II era and a poet whose verse has gained an immortal place in the literary pantheon.
+Celan’s poetry, with its many radical poetic and linguistic innovations, is characterized by a complicated and cryptic style that deviates from poetic conventions.
 Provided by Wikipedia

 1